Formerly Florida Hospital Church

 Justice Ministries sends out a regular newsletter with opportunities to get involved, information on community events, and JM news!
 Check out our current and past mailings, and don’t forget to subscribe!

-On August 1, we held our first panel discussion on racism.
-Hear from our church community about their experiences and learn how you can help make a change.
-Watch the recorded discussion here, and find more information and resources below.
+On August 1, we held our first panel discussion on racism to hear from our church community about their experiences and learn how we can help make a change.
+WholeLife Church Justice Ministries seeks to continue this conversation in hopes of being a catalyst for change.

 WholeLife Church stands with all those in opposition to racial injustice and racial inequality.